AI-ffinity/nmr_tutorials/TOPSPIN/Pulse_Calibration/README.md

 * `lock`
 * `atmm`: select “1H” and match/tune; then select “13C”; then “15N.”
 Finally, click **Close and Store Values**.

+> **CAUTION:** You can see that your sample contains a lot of salt if, during matching and tuning, the initial position of the curves
+> is completely off—especially the proton curve, which is more sensitive than the other nuclei to the salt amount.
+> It's not about the concentration but the total amount of salt in the cuvette.
+For example, if you have
+> 300 mM NaCl in your sample, this effect, which is called the Flink factor, will be more prominent if the cuvette size
+> is big, because the total amount of salt within the probe will be greater than if you were using the smallest cuvette,
+> which is the 3 mm one.

 * `loopadj`
 * `topshim gui`: set **Dimension** → 1D; **Optimise for** → 1H; **After** → Z-X-Y-XZ-YZ-Z; **Only** → yes.
 Click **Start**.
 * Once completed, set **After** → off and run: